 The World of Work Project View

 Regardless of the exact accuracy of the model, or the specific topics of conversation that it relates to, we like it.
-We know the numbers could be materially incorrect, but we still think the underlying message, that words alone don’t constitute communication, is very important.
+We know the numbers could be somewhat incorrect, but we still think the underlying message, that words alone don’t constitute communication, is very important.